 What is Huntington disease?

 Huntington disease (HD) is a progressive, neurodegenerative genetic disorder characterized by involuntary movements (chorea), lack of coordination, cognitive decline, and behavioral/personality changes.
 The symptoms of HD are as a result of loss of neurons (nerve cells) in certain regions of the brain and usually develop in affected individuals between the ages of 30 and 50 years, although there is a form that affects children called juvenile-onset Huntington disease.
 The disease affects men and women alike, with a higher frequency among populations of European descent.
-It is estimated that 30,000 people in the US have this disease.
+In Western countries, an estimated 5 to 7 people per 100,000 are affected by HD.
+The number may actually be higher, however, because many people who have the Huntington gene do not yet have symptoms.